luau-lang/rfcs/docs/syntax-attribute-functions-native.md

 ## Design

 Syntactically, the `@native` attribute takes no parameters.
 It can be used on both top-level and inner functions.
-It applies recursively to all the functions defined within the lexical scope of the attributed function because the "inner" functions logically constitute the implementation of the attributed function.
-Hence, attributing "inner" functions as `@native` will not have any effect if an _ancestor_ function already has a `@native` attribute.
+It does not apply recursively to the functions defined within the lexical scope of the attributed function.
+These "inner" functions have to be explicitly attributed for native compilation.

-In the following example, both `parent` and `child` will be natively compiled.
+In the following example, only `parent` will be natively compiled.

 ```lua
 @native